changeworld/azure-docs.ja-jp/articles/app-service-api/app-service-api-cors-consume-javascript.md

 	        {
 	            // Web API configuration and services

-		        // Uncomment the following line to control CORS by using Web API code config.EnableCors();
+		        // The following line enables you to control CORS by using Web API code config.EnableCors();

 	            // Web API routes